ENGLISH FOR CONGRESS POSITION PAPER (Revised January 2012)

 The trade deficit is the dollar value of the excess of the cost of imported goods over the dollar value of exported goods.
 It is the major component of the Balance of Payments deficit, which adds the dollar value of financial transfers and services performed by foreigners (i.e., trips taken abroad by Americans) to the trade deficit.

 The trade deficit has exploded from $100 Billion annually a decade ago to almost $700 Billion annually, or more than 6% of the Gross Domestic Product.
 Much of the cost of financing this deficit is being met by recycling dollars borrowed from abroad and lending them back to the United States, which increases its total indebtedness to foreigners.
-The remainder is being financed by rapid increases in the domestic money supply to offset the continuing drain from our economy of our currency to pay for imports.
+The remainder is being financed by rapid increases in the domestic money supply by de facto counterfeiting by the Federal Reserve to offset the continuing drain from our economy of our dollars to pay for imports.
+The USA's foreign trade deficits are also magnified by various export barriers such as the European union's 28 percent import tariff on goods purchased from non-member countries which reduces the amount of U. S. exports.
+For fair trade that results in equal exchange, temporary annual trade deficits must be offset subsequently by annual trade surpluses among the participants.

-Finally, the United States must increase its exports to achieve a trade balance with China and other countries that now hold hundreds of billions of our dollars to reduce the foreign debt service costs and stimulate our economy.
+Finally, the United States must increase its exports to achieve a trade balance with China and other countries that now hold hundreds of billions of our dollars to reduce the USA's foreign debt service costs and stimulate our economy.
 Facilitating foreign tourist visits by simplifying and expediting visa processing creates many clean low skill jobs in areas that desperately need increased employment.
-These countries should be requested to buy American made wind powered electricity turbine generators solar power systems, a solution which would stimulate the renewal energy industry in the United States and benefit its foreign creditor nations as well as the world's environment by reducing future fossil fuel consumption and greenhouse gas emissions.
+For example, these countries should be requested to buy American made wind powered electricity turbine generators solar power systems, a solution which would stimulate the renewable energy industry in the United States and benefit its foreign creditor nations as well as the world's environment by reducing future fossil fuel consumption and greenhouse gas emissions.
+It is far better to earn our dollars back from increased exports and tourism than have foreigners acquire ever increasing ownership of our land and other physical assets lest we Americans become tenants to foreign owners inside THEIR country.
+Some countries (i.e., Mexico) learned that lesson the hard way and now do not allow majority foreign ownership of their assets and only 99 year leases on their lands.
+We should follow their example!

 Return to home page